 COVID RESTRICTIONS UPDATE – EGYPT

 You want to fly to Egypt for a kite safari or for getting kitesurfing lessons, but you are not sure which are the current regulations?
-I’ve been flying a lot in and out of Egypt in the last months, so I can answer this and more question related to a kitesurfing holiday in Egypt.
-As for the 20th of October 2020, the quick answer to the question: do I need a PCR test to enter Egypt is: yes and no!
-It depends on 2 things:
+I’m updating this article every week and I’ve been flying a lot in and out of Egypt in the last months, so I can answer this and more question related to a kitesurfing holiday in Egypt.
+The quick answer to the question: do I need a PCR test to enter Egypt is: it depends!

-The point number 2 is much more important than you think: Egypt Air and Turkish Airlines for example, regardless of where you are flying from, as soon as they realize that your final destination is Egypt, will require a PCR test at departure.
-They don’t care that you can have a PCR test done in Hurghada airport, they won’t let you fly if you don’t have a negative PCR test done in the previous 72 hours.
+You are not vaccinated?
+You will need a PCR to get in the country: this PCR needs to be done in your country, or in some cases can be done directly at Hurghada airport.
+Som airlines like Egypt Air and Turkish Airlines for example, regardless of where you are flying from, as soon as they see that your final destination is Egypt, will require a PCR test at departure.
+They won’t let you fly if you don’t have a negative PCR test done in the previous 72 hours.
 Period.
 Same thing can be said for Air Arabia, that flies to Cairo.

 Pegasus on the other hand, will let you fly without a PCR test.
 They know that Egypt requires a negative PCR test to enter the country, but they also know that you can do this test at the Hurghada airport for 30 USD.